magneticio/vamp.io/content/documentation/tutorials/deploy-your-first-blueprint.md

 * Get some metrics on the running application
 * Change the scale

+**Requirements:** A Kubernetes cluster with at least 4 nodes (8 vCPUs and 30GB memory); or a DC/OS cluster with at least 4 nodes (1 public agent, 8 vCPUs and 30GB memory)

 ## Deploy a monolith

 Imagine the company you work for still uses monolithic applications.
 I know, it sounds far fetched but..